jyc/trepp/README.md

 # Trepp

-Can we write programs such that we can perform static diffing to efficiently redraw canvases and rerender (HTML) interfaces?
+Can we write programs in a way amenable to static diffing, allowing us to efficiently redraw canvases and rerender (HTML) interfaces upon user input?

 # Reading